Dołęga coat of arms: History

 The coat was born in Poland in King Boleslaw Krzywousty's (1102–1139) war against the Prussians.
 While defending a castle under siege, Polish knights ambushed the Prussian army.
 A knight named Dołęga shot the hoof of the Prussian army commander's horse with his crossbow so well that the Prussian commander was thrown from it.
 The Polish knights captured and executed him during the ambush.
 This inspired the Polish people to rise up and attack, and the Prussians were driven back by Polish sabers.
 Dołęga took an arrow in the appendix, but the battle was won.
 As a reward for his amazing shot, the King granted him a coat of arms after his name, Dołęga.
 The coat of arms he received depicts a raven wing, the heraldic symbol of loyalty and faith, and a horseshoe representing the horse hoof he shot.

 There is a village named Prusy which ostensibly for purposes of inheritance, was divided up among Dołęga Clan members.
 The name of this village may have given rise to the 'myth', that at one time, Dołęga clansmen might have defeated and captured Prussian (Baltic-speaking) enemies, and reduced them to serfs on their various properties.

 Also there is a village called Dołęga in Małopolskie district of southern Poland which has a well-preserved nineteenth-century szlachta noble manor house (now a museum) surrounded by a natural forest park, in which there is a small chapel built by the nobleman owner.
 It was quite common for the nobleman to provide money/men to build the village church or chapel depending on size and riches of the family.

 In December 1990, the Ulanów City Council, Nisko County, Subcarpathian Voivodeship, Southern Poland adopted Resolution No. X/54/90 on granting the Statute of the Municipality and the City Lancers in which it was given municipality and city coat of arms "Dołęga" in the image and shape of which used the city founder Stanislaw de Ulin Magna Uliński.
 The image of the coat of arms was placed on the building of the municipality and town in the national emblem as well as the seals and the Board of Municipal and Town.

+Variations

 Notable bearers

 Notable bearers of this coat of arms include: